letsencrypt/website/content/en/upcoming-features.md

 Enabled: [March 23, 2023](https://letsencrypt.org/2023/03/23/improving-resliiency-and-reliability-with-ari/).

 We now provide suggested renewal windows for all issued certificates, which clients can query using the [ACME ARI extension](https://www.rfc-editor.org/rfc/rfc9773.html).

+## Short-lived Certificates

+Client may [request a "shortlived" certificate](https://letsencrypt.org/2025/02/20/first-short-lived-cert-issued/) using ACME Profiles.
+These certificates are valid for such a short time that they do not need to have revocation information embedded in them at all.

+## IP Address Certificates

+Shortlived certificates (see above) can request that the certificate [contain IP Addresses](https://letsencrypt.org/2025/02/20/first-short-lived-cert-issued/) in its Subject Alternative Names.
+These addresses will be [validated in much the same way as DNS Names](https://www.rfc-editor.org/rfc/rfc8738.html) are today.